rickstaa/stable-gym/CONTRIBUTING.md

 Additionally, please use the [versioning guidelines specified at semver.org](https://semver.org/).

+## Documentation guidelines

+See the [documentation guidelines](https://rickstaa.dev/stable-gym/dev/doc_dev.html) for more information on how to contribute to the documentation.

 ## Any contributions you make will be under the MIT Software License

 In short, when you submit code changes, your submissions are understood to be under the same [MIT License](http://choosealicense.com/licenses/mit/) that covers the project.
 Feel free to contact the maintainers if that's a concern.

-## References

-This document was adapted from the open-source contribution guidelines for [Facebook's Draft](https://github.com/facebook/draft-js/blob/a9316a723f9e918afde44dea68b5f9f39b7d9b00/CONTRIBUTING.md).